aspose-email/Aspose.Email-Documentation/en/net/developer-guide/working-with-exchange-ews-client/working-with-calendar-items-on-exchange-server/_index.md

 Aspose.Email API lets you create a secondary Calendar folder on Exchange Server using the [IEWSClient](https://reference.aspose.com/email/net/aspose.email.clients.exchange.webservice/iewsclient/).
 Appointments can then be added, updated or canceled from the secondary calendar using the [CreateAppointment](https://reference.aspose.com/email/net/aspose.email.clients.exchange.webservice/iewsclient/createappointment/#createappointment/), [UpdateAppointment](https://reference.aspose.com/email/net/aspose.email.clients.exchange.webservice/iewsclient/updateappointment/#updateappointment/) and [CancelAppointment](https://reference.aspose.com/email/net/aspose.email.clients.exchange.webservice/iewsclient/cancelappointment/#cancelappointment/) methods.
 The following API methods and properties are used in the code samples below to show the functionality of this feature.
 Please note that this feature is supported by Aspose.Email for .NET 6.5.0 onwards.

-- Method IEWSClient.CancelAppointment(Appointment, String).
+- Method `IEWSClient.CancelAppointment(Appointment, String)`.
-- Method IEWSClient.CancelAppointment(String, String).
+- Method `IEWSClient.CancelAppointment(String, String)`.
-- Method IEWSClient.CreateAppointment(Appointment, String).
+- Method `IEWSClient.CreateAppointment(Appointment, String)`.
-- Method IEWSClient.CreateFolder(String, String, ExchangeFolderPermissionCollection, String).
+- Method `IEWSClient.CreateFolder(String, String, ExchangeFolderPermissionCollection, String)`.
-- Method IEWSClient.FetchAppointment(String, String).
+- Method `IEWSClient.FetchAppointment(String, String)`.
-- Method IEWSClient.UpdateAppointment(Appointment, String).
+- Method `IEWSClient.UpdateAppointment(Appointment, String)`.
-- Property IEWSClient.CurrentCalendarFolderUri.
+- Property `IEWSClient.CurrentCalendarFolderUri`.

 The following code snippet shows you how to add an event to the secondary calendar folder on the exchange server.